 Placing similar “anti-sneeze” screens at strategic points might lower the chance of viral contamination within the same shop.
 A person walking down a factory aisle, for instance, would pass by a makeshift screen strung across the front of a work bench, separating the person at that station from the person walking past it.

-Another common concept in FOD control is tool control.
+Another common concept in FOD prevention is tool control.
 When a worker brings a tool into or out of a FOD-sensitive area — such as a workbench where machinery housings are left open — they must inventory that tool’s location on a form.
 This way, nobody forgets where they left their screwdriver at the end of the shift.

 This concept can be expanded from tool control to sanitation control, especially in shops where workers regularly share tools.
 All that’s needed is an upgraded version of the “keep your tools clean” principle.